 - ½ cup whole milk

 - 2 cups fresh blueberries, divided

-Alternating between the flour mixture and milk, add each to the butter mixture, beginning and ending with the flour mixture.
+- With the mixer on low, alternate between adding the flour mixture and the milk, beginning and ending with the flour mixture.

 - Gently fold in about 1 ¾ cups of blueberries, reserving ¼ cup for the topping.

 - Pour the batter into the prepared loaf pan and top with the reserved blueberries.